surister/blog/content/blog/understanding-partitioned-tables-cratedb.md

 is [replication]{.fm}.

-By default tables have one replica, this multiplies the number of shards, as the total number of shards is: [primary shards + replica shards]{.h}.
+By default tables have one replica, this multiplies the number of shards, the total number of shards is: [primary shards + replica shards]{.h}.
 In this article, the replication was turned off and the images showing shards do not show replica shards, only primary shards.

 This was done to simplify the different explanations and query results.